- 1. The Basics of Firebase

 - Personal Information and Electronic Documents Act (PIPEDA, Canada)

-- California Consumer Privacy Act (CCPA, California, USA)
+- California Consumer Privacy Act (CCPA, California, USA) as expanded by the CPRA

 - California Online Privacy Protection Act (CalOPPA, California, USA)